abonello/food_nutrition/README.md

 This app allows users to store information about the nutritional value of various food products.
 I chose to store the values per 100g (or 100ml).
 Users should be aware that this value on its own is not enough as some items which for the sake of this example, might be high in salt might be used in small quantities, while others which are low in salt might be used in larger quantitities.
 In any case products can be compared and filtered based on various parameters in the dashboard.
 (See features below.)

+Replacing data with a new set.

+If you are testing this app and find that there is not data or just a few items, it will probably be due to the fact that someone else was testing the app and deleted the data.

+### Use **[this link](https://food-nutrition.herokuapp.com/replace_data_from_backup)** to refresh the data.

 ---

 ## UXD